 And this investment benefits your bottom line.
 When leaders offer growth and internal mobility opportunities, they retain their employees nearly twice as long as their peers.
 What’s more, a BCG study found that 81% of survey respondents said better aligning educational curricula with job openings and skills gaps could resolve the skills mismatch their businesses face.

 Insight: Short courses can make a big impact

 Short courses are overwhelmingly popular among this new group of higher education students.
-For example, aggregate searches for courses in management, data science, and digital marketing have grown by 35% year over year.3 And, unlike traditional degree programs, short courses can be focused on specific skills.
-In fact, 46% of the people we surveyed who are considering a short course for the first time cite the ability to quickly learn a new skill as the reason for their interest.4 This convenient, hyperfocused learning provides the close link between investment, skills gained, and career mobility that adult learners have come to expect.
+For example, aggregate searches for courses in management, data science, and digital marketing have grown by 35% year over year.3 And, unlike traditional degree programmes, short courses can be focused on specific skills.
+In fact, 46% of the people we surveyed who are considering a short course for the first time cite the ability to quickly learn a new skill as the reason for their interest.4 This convenient, hyper-focused learning provides the close link between investment, skills gained, and career mobility that adult learners have come to expect.

 Short-form credentials are critical to the future of work.

 “Short-form credentials are critical to the future of work, where individuals are going to have to reskill and upskill many times throughout our careers,” said Baker Stein.